MathiasStensrud/capstone_1/README.md

   ![](https://github.com/MathiasStensrud/capstone_1/blob/master/legend.png)

  My initial EDA found that close to half of LGBT students surveyed said they had drunk alcohol in the past 30 days, as compared to only 15% of their straight peers.
-  The four categories that students identified as were Straight, Bisexual, Gay/Lesbian(which I later separated further), and questioning.
+  The four categories that students identified as were Straight, Bisexual, Gay/Lesbian(which I later separated further), and Questioning.
 All of the groups apart from the straight students had over 40% of their population drinking at least 1-2 times in the previous 30 days, as well as more than 10% of Gay and Bi students drinking 3-5 times in the last 30 days.
+Questioning students had the highest proportion of their poulation engage in underage drinking, as well as the highest proportion involved in everyday drinking.

 #### Model Training
   I chose to use a Logistic regression model to model my data, with the conditions of either participating in underage drinking or not.
-My features were age, sexuality, and gender, and my model, with cross validation, managed to reach 75% accuracy based on the conditions alone, which could be raised easily by including data about cigarette smoking.
+My features were age, sexuality, and gender, and my model, with cross validation, managed to reach 70% accuracy based on these conditions alone, which could be raised easily by including data about cigarette smoking.

   ![](https://github.com/MathiasStensrud/capstone_1/blob/master/ROC.png)